L.A. considers guaranteed income plan as more Democratic cities offer no-strings cash

-The Los Angeles County board of supervisors is set to approve on Tuesday guaranteed taxpayer-funded income of up to $1,200 per month for certain low-income young adults, as more Democrat-led cities around the nation push for universal monthly aid checks without work requirements.
+The Los Angeles County Board of Supervisors is set to approve on Tuesday guaranteed taxpayer-funded income of up to $1,200 per month for certain low-income young adults, as more Democratic-led cities across the nation push for universal monthly aid without work requirements.

-The money in the Los Angeles pilot program would go for three years to 150 people between the ages of 18 to 24 who are receiving general relief benefits.
-Democratic board chair and former U.S. Rep. Hilda Solis said the aid would help people who have been hurt by the COVID-19 pandemic and have “historically faced economic and social inequities.’’
+The money in the Los Angeles pilot program would go for three years to 150 people ages 18 to 24 who are receiving general relief benefits.
+Board chair and former U.S. Rep. Hilda Solis, a Democrat, said the aid would help people who have been hurt by the COVID-19 pandemic and have “historically faced economic and social inequities.’’

-The proposal comes just weeks after California lawmakers unanimously approved the first state-funded guaranteed income plan, of $1,000 per month for eligible expectant mothers and young adults who recently left foster care.
+The plan was proposed just weeks after California lawmakers unanimously approved the first state-funded guaranteed income plan of $1,000 per month for eligible expectant mothers and young adults who recently left foster care.
 That $35 million initiative is also taxpayer-funded.

-Around the nation, Democrat-controlled cities are advancing similar proposals.
-Programs have been announced in New Orleans; Oakland; Newark, New Jersey; Tacoma, Washington; and Gainesville, Florida.
+Similar programs have been announced in New Orleans; Oakland, California; Newark, New Jersey; Tacoma, Washington; and Gainesville, Florida.

-The city council in Durham, North Carolina, is expected to vote next week on a pilot program that would give some residents $500 per month for one year with no strings attached.
+The City Council in Durham, North Carolina, is expected to vote next week on a pilot program that would give some residents $500 per month for one year with no strings attached.

 The pandemic has given liberal communities “a pretext for doing what they have always planned to do, which is to have a universal entitlement state that’s very generous,” said Robert Rector, a specialist on poverty and welfare programs at the conservative Heritage Foundation.